 - There are four competitive sources of funds for Adult Education and Literacy provided through ICCB.
 Each funding source has statutory regulations, policies, and guidelines which dictate the way dollars may be spent.
 (Federal and State Policy) - Programs must adhere to the Grant Accountability and Transparency Act (GATA) Requirements.
-(State Policy) - Providers may award sub-grants (formally subcontractors) for the provision of services.
+(State Policy) - Providers may award sub-grants (formally subcontractors), with ICCB approval, for the provision of services.
 (Federal and State Policy) - Funding allocations to providers are based upon the funding formula.
-(State Policy) - Providers have the option to return unused funds or request additional funds in the spring of each year.
-In certain instances, providers will be required to return funds to the ICCB.
-(State Policy) - All funded providers must submit for approval on the ICCB AEL provided forms a Post Allocation Budget and Budget Narrative.
-(Federal and State Policy) - The Instructional Line of each budget for State Basic, Federal Basic, and Integrated English Literacy and Civics Education (IELCE) must be generated.
-(Federal and State Policy) - Providers are required to award all contracts according to Community College Act 110 ILCS805/3.27.1.
-(State Policy) - All providers are required to submit an annual audit to the ICCB by December 31st of each year.
-(Federal and State Policy) - Programs must submit for approval any purchases over \$5,000 and must include such items on their yearly Inventory report.
+(State Policy) - o Providers may have the option to return unused funds or request additional funds in the spring of each year.
+In certain instances, providers will be required to return funds that are not correctly used for approved activities to the ICCB.
+(State Policy) - All funded providers must submit for approval on the ICCB AEL provided forms the required budget documents.
+(Federal and State Policy) - o The Instructional Line of each budget for State Basic, Federal Basic, and Integrated English Literacy and Civics Education (IELCE) must be generated.
+(Federal and State Policy) - Providers are required to award all contracts according to state and federal regulation.
+(State Policy) - Programs must submit for approval any purchases over \$5,000 and must include such items on their yearly Inventory report.
 (Federal and State Policy)